Advice Complexity of Adaptive Priority Algorithms: Introduction

 The remainder of the paper is organized as follows.
-Section~\ref{sec:models} introduces the three adaptive priority models with advice.
-In Section~\ref{sec:tp} we introduce an artificial problem called ``thorny path'' and show how upper and lower bounds can be derived in adaptive priority models with advice.
-In Section~\ref{sec:vc} we present our adaptive priority algorithm for the vertex cover problem on graphs of degree at most $3$ and analyze its advice complexity.
-Section~\ref{sec:template} presents the extension of the general lower bound framework of~\cite{BBLP18} to adaptive priority with advice.
-The paper ends with conclusions and some open problems in Section~\ref{sec:conclusion}.
+Section~\ref{sec:models} introduces the four adaptive priority models with advice.
+In Section~\ref{sec:exact}, we discuss connections to exact algorithms.
+In Section~\ref{sec:firstexample}, we show the first lower bound, based on a construction from~\cite{BorodinBLM2010}, and show that the result is tight for a restricted problem.
+This first example problem serves as an introduction to some of our lower bound techniques.
+In Section~\ref{sec:vc}, we present our adaptive priority algorithm for the Minimum Vertex Cover problem on triangle-free graphs of degree at most~$3$ and analyze its advice complexity.
+Section~\ref{sec:template} presents the extension of the general lower bound framework of~\cite{BBLP20} to adaptive priority with advice, along with a new framework for algorithms that solve to optimality.
+Another example problem is considered in Section~\ref{sec:tp}, presenting different lower bounds obtained in two of the different models, along with a matching upper bound in one of the two models.
+Open problems are discussed in Section~\ref{sec:conclusion}.